uccser/cs-unplugged/docs/source/author/topics.rst

 - **Required Fields:**

-  - ``topics``: A list of keys, where each key is a topic name.
+  - ``topics``: A list of file paths to topic configuration files.

 - **Optional Fields:**

-  - ``misc-structure-files:`` A list of keys corresponding to configuration files to include.
-Each key corresponds to the name of another configuration file (and has its own description further down this page).
-The complete list of keys is given below:

-    - ``learning-outcomes``
-    - ``curriculum-areas``
-    - ``programming-exercises-structure``
+    - ``learning-outcomes:`` The path to the learning outcomes configuration file.
+    - ``curriculum-areas:`` The path to the curriculum areas configuration file.
+    - ``programming-exercises-structure:`` The path to the programming exercies structure configuration file.

 A complete application structure file may look like the following: